tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/01_DSAR/01_02_03_DSAR_Tasks_Next_Stages.md

 3. Click the **Operations** tab and select the **SendDPMEmailTo** operation.
 This automatic operation will send a notification to the customer once the Request is successfully completed, and the PDF can be delivered to the customer.
 Configure the **Inputs** parameters as shown below.

+   Customer ID - is obtained from the task Get Customer ID from the first stage E-mail type - The value we use here is DSAR_CUST_FOUND, which is the e-mail layout we created for this task (personalized in your real-life implementation).
+   File Name - YourData
+   PDF - link to the PDF that was created in the previous steps.
-   The input parameter **recipients** is configured here to be obtained from the customer at the moment of request submission.
-The customer will be prompted to provide the address due to the entry in the **Label** field: **What is your email address?** as we will see in the tutorial section of the customer request submission.
+   Recipients - configured to be obtained from the customer when they submit the request.
+Set the label to be: **What is your email address?**

-   The input parameter **subject** was set to a fixed value: **Your K2View Data Subject Access Request**.
+   Subject - The E-mail subject - set it to be **Your K2View Data Subject Access Request**

 <img src="../images/01_02_03_DSAR_Customer_Notification_Operations.png" width="80%" height="80%">

 4. Click ![image](../images/08_ICON_Save.jpg) to save the new Task.